nobodymx/Resilient-swarm-communications-with-meta-graph-convolutional-networks/README.md

 ### Download Trained Meta Parameters (alternative, but if using meta learning without training again, then necessary)
 > Since the total size of meta parameters is about 1.2GB, we have uploaded the meta parameters to https://cloud.tsinghua.edu.cn/f/2cb28934bd9f4bf1bdd7/ and https://drive.google.com/file/d/1QPipenDZi_JctNH3oyHwUXsO7QwNnLOz/view?usp=sharing.
 You need to download the file from either two links if you want to use the trained meta parameters.
 Otherwise, you need to train the meta parameters again (directly run [Meta-learning_all.py](./Meta-learning_all.py))
 ### Download Meta Learning Loss Functions Pictures (alternative)
-> The loss function pictures of meta learning are available on https://cloud.tsinghua.edu.cn/f/fc0d84f2c6374e29bcbe/ or https://drive.google.com/file/d/1cdceleZWyXcD1GxOPCYlLsRVTwNRWPBy/view?usp=sharing
+> The loss function pictures of meta learning are available on https://cloud.tsinghua.edu.cn/f/fc0d84f2c6374e29bcbe/ and https://drive.google.com/file/d/1cdceleZWyXcD1GxOPCYlLsRVTwNRWPBy/view?usp=sharing

 ## Quick Start
 ### Simulate SCC under one-off UEDs